benjkent/supercat/README.md

  git push -u origin main
  ```
 ## oops and oboys
-- use quotes to "to state your intent" on a commit to make it legable.
+- use quotes "to state your intent" on a commit to make it legable.
 ```sh
 git commit -m "my intent with this commit is"
 ```